Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The “best” home loan means different things for different borrowers.
 It’s not always about getting the one with the lowest interest rate; you need to choose one that suits your situation.
 That’s why it is important to understand the various types of home loans available before you can compare them.

-There are two main types of mortgage loan options in Singapore: HDB loans and bank loans.
+There are two main types of mortgage loan options in Singapore: HDB loan and bank loans.

 You can use an HDB loan when purchasing public housing, otherwise known as HDB flats.
 You can also use a bank loan to finance your HDB flat purchase.
 On the other hand, you can only use a bank loan to finance a private property purchase, such as a condominium.

-The HDB loan is pegged to the CPF interest rate + 0.1%, which currently stands at 2.6% (at the time of writing, 23 January 2020).
-This is slightly higher compared to the rates offered by banks.
+This is slightly higher compared to the rates offered by banks, especially for their floating rate packages.
 But due to the stability of the HDB loan rate, it is suitable for borrowers who want to know exactly how much they need to pay each month.

-Another advantage of taking out an HDB loan is that the down payment required is only 10% compared to the 25% required for a bank loan.
-This makes it ideal for homebuyers with less cash on hand for their property purchase.
+Another advantage of taking out an HDB loan is that the down payment required is only 10% (maximum LTV ratio is 90%) compared to the 25% (maximum LTV ratio is 75%) required for a bank loan.
+This makes it ideal for homebuyers with less cash on hand to afford the downpayment for their property purchase.

 The notable downside of an HDB loan compared to a bank loan is that the maximum loan tenure is only 25 years, or until the borrower turns 65, whichever comes first.
 On top of that, your monthly repayment must not exceed 30% of your salary.
 This is known as the Mortgage Servicing Ratio (MSR).